jrie/flagCookies/README.md

 ### Opera
 Please use addons.opera.com: [Flag Cookies on Add-ons Opera.com](https://addons.opera.com/en/extensions/details/flag-cookies/) or download the **.nex** from the releases page.
+**Note:** this version might be slightly behind.

 ### Chrome
-The extension is not listed in the Chrome addon store, because this would cost money to do so, I am not at the moment willing to pay, just people can use the extension, therefore please download the **.crx** from the releases page, this should work also.
+The extension is not listed in the Chrome addon store, because of costs.
+You might use the extension **.crx** from the releases page.

+## Help, documentation and usage
+Please read along here: https://github.com/jrie/flagCookies/wiki/FlagCookies-help-and-documentation

 ## Providing feedback/feature wishes